pranavgupta11/Regression/README.md

 # Regression
+#### Analysis Of Regression Models For House Sales Price  Prediction
 # Problem Statement
 Wrong estimate or prediction of real estate/ housing properties leads to wrong budgeting and delay of payment for both customers and brokers.
 Hence the problem is to have an accurate method or model to have justified and correct pricing of real estate.
 # Motivation